• Skip to primary navigation

 Jump to Recipe

 This Couscous Kale Salad is just what you need if you are trying to mix up your boring old salad.
 This is a warm salad that is a meal on its own or a tasty side dish.
-It is healthy, but also a really delicious salad.
+Once you try this, you will be hooked.
+It is delicious and has it all.

 Couscous kale salad in a ceramic bowl with burrata.